C2SP/CCTV/age/README.md

 success) scenario.

-The file is in two parts: first a textual header, then an empty line, and then an age encrypted file.
+The file is in two parts: first a textual header, then an empty line, and then an age encrypted file, possibly compressed.
 The textual header is a series of key-value pairs, separated by a colon and a space, each on their own line.

 The following header keys are defined.
 Files with unknown keys should be ignored.